 Unlocking potential in girls and their mothers

-This two-year programme funded by USAID/Pepfar aims to reduce high incidence of HIV amongst adolescent girls living in Chingola in Zambia’s Copperbelt.
-Cecily’s Fund has implemented a flagship project helping 900 vulnerable adolescent girls at risk of not transitioning to secondary school, with interventions that enable them to go to school and reach their true potential.
+This three-year programme funded by USAID/Pepfar aimed to reduce high incidences of HIV found amongst adolescent girls living in Chingola in Zambia’s Copperbelt.
+Cecily’s Fund developed and implemented a flagship project helping 900 vulnerable adolescent girls who had previously dropped out of school but were enabled to return and complete their education.

-This project equips mothers through training in entrepreneurship development alongside daughters so that they are able to bring income to the family and pay for school fees.
-Additional information and training in basic rights, how to avoid HIV and other reproductive health matters empowers both girls and their mothers so that they are able to make informed decisions about their health and be motivated to continue with their education and remain economically independent.
+The project also supported mothers with training in entrepreneurship development alongside their daughters.
+This enabled them to support each other and learn ways to bring income to the family and pay for school fees.
+We provided additional information and training in basic rights, how to avoid HIV and other reproductive health matters that empowered both girls and their mothers.
+This enabled them to make informed decisions about their health and be financially independent giving more motivation for daughters to complete their education.

 Outcomes